Program and course offerings

 The Undergraduate Curriculum

-The second and third year program introduces and explores the core areas of Analytical, Organic, Inorganic, and Physical Chemistry in depth, usually in small classes.
+In Chemistry, the second and third year program introduces and explores the core areas of Analytical, Organic, Inorganic, and Physical Chemistry in depth.
+In Biochemistry, the second and third year program introduces and explores the core areas of Metabolism, Protein Biochemistry, Signal Transduction, and Immunochemistry.
+These courses usually have small class sizes and often incorporate an hands-on laboratory component.

 The fourth year program offers students some choice and flexibility in their course selection.
-The curriculum covers advanced courses in a variety of areas of chemistry.
-In addition, students can take Selected Topics in Chemistry or Special Topics in Experimental Chemistry.
+The curriculum covers advanced courses in a variety of areas of chemistry and biochemistry.
+In addition, students can take Selected Topics in Chemistry/Biochemistry or Special Topics in Experimental Chemistry/Biochemistry.

 Research projects are available for Honours students in the summer months following the third year and sometimes after the first and the second years.
 Financial support for up to 4-months is available through scholarships, fellowships and other support made available especially for this purpose.